Perl/PPCs/ppcs/ppc0033-map-grep-with-topic.md

 every `VAR` slot.
 In this case, a warning will be issued, and the extra `VAR` slots will be filled with `undef`.
 The extra `undef` values used will also be included in the returned list.

+In scalar context, this will return number of elements that would have been generated.
+This means it will always be a multiple of the count of `VAR` slots.

 ## Backwards Compatibility